General Growing-Instructions from 2 expert sources

 The third number, 10, stands for potassium or potash, which promotes sturdy green growth and hard, ripe wood.
 Members can tell you which fertilizer to

-use at different times of the year.
+use at different times.

 7. Disease and insect control is a must.